-Aim of the Programme and benefits for financed enterprises
+Aim of the Program and benefits for financed businesses

 The EIB – a bank of the European Union established in 1958 under the Treaty of Rome – participates side-by-side with NBG in the financing of investment programs that form part of the objectives of the European Union.
-For as long as the loan satisfies all eligibility criteria for financing by the EIB, NBG grants to the borrowing firm a financial bonus reflected in the interest rate, which is at a discount compared with the annual interest rate that NBG would charge on a similar loan without the participation of the EIB.
+For as long as a loan granted satisfies all eligibility criteria for financing by the EIB, NBG grants to the beneficiary of this loan a financial bonus reflected in the interest rate, which is at a discount compared with the annual interest rate charged by NBG on a similar loan without the participation of the EIB.

 In addition, if the beneficiary fulfils the specific youth employment criteria set by the EIB under the "Jobs for Youth" Initiative, an additional financial advantage is provided which is also reflected in the interest rate.

 Eligible for EIB funding are businesses that meet all of the following criteria:

 - They are established, operate and will invest within Greece;

 - They should be businesses not active in non-eligible sectors, as such are described hereinbelow "Businesses non-eligible for financing".